amritsingh99/ajitagupta/README.md

 ### Starting out

-I have put together a plan of action for future software engineers.
+Do you have less to no background in programming?
+Are you aiming at a career in software engineering?
+Are you looking for a structured curriculum to begin your journey with?
+Then you've come to the right place!
+To increase your motivation and provide you with the right guidance I have put together a plan of action for future software engineers.
 You can find it [here](https://github.com/ajitagupta/startingout).

 ### Becoming a Software Professional